AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 >[!NOTE]
 >
->To select the processes that will be subject to approval, modify the campaign template.
+>To select the processes which require an approval, modify the campaign template.
 For more on this, refer to [Campaign templates](../../campaign/using/marketing-campaign-templates.md#campaign-templates).
 >

 ![](assets/s_ncs_user_edit_del_to_validate.png)